Compressed Air – a hidden contamination risk

 The presence of air compressor lubricant in compressed air

 Lubrication is required for running a air compressor smooth and efficient.
 However, contact is possible between compressed air and lubricant, so that oil mist can come in the air.
 Replacement by oil-free compressors can be avoided by switching to food grade lubricant specially developed for compressors.
 As a result, it is possible, in the event of contact, to stay within the FDA standards, while the operation of the compressor can even improve.
+Note: Shell Lubricants has been taken over by Fuchs Lubricants.

 The presence of air compressor lubricant in compressed air can be a major area of concern for food & beverage manufacturers.
 Commonly used in food processing plants, compressed air is used to mix liquids and provide safe power delivery for critical tasks in areas such as material transport, filling lines, spray applications and drying.
 However, as the majority of air compressors are oil lubricated, food safety can be quickly compromised by the use of non-food grade compressor oils.